sammcmanus/Thesis-Quiet-Stars/README.md

 ## 📊 Data Sources

-This project uses public basketball datasets from Basketball Reference .
-The files were downloaded from a Kaggle collection of historical NBA/ABA/BAA stats.
+This project uses public data set from Kaggle <a href="https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats">Kaggle: NBA Stats (1947-present)</a>.
 Each dataset focuses on different parts of the game:

 Player Per Game – Player averages by season (points, rebounds, assists, etc.).